influxdata/influxdb-gds-connector/README.md

 > This warning will no longer be display after the connector will include in Partner connectors gallery - see [#2](https://github.com/influxdata/influxdb-gds-connector/issues/2)

-### Query takes too much time
+### Data optimize

 The connector uses two types of query: `schema query` and `data query`.
-Please, check both of them that correctly works with your dataset.
+Please, check that both of them correctly works with your dataset.

 #### Schema query

 It is used to determine all your fields from configured `Bucket` and `Measurement`.
-The query is use only in the configuration.
+The query is used only in the configuration.

 ```flux
 import "influxdata/influxdb/v1"